Enjoy seamless access to the best things to do in Mammoth Lakes during your stay at The Westin Monache Resort, Mammoth.

 Mammoth Mountain Bike Park

-Get ready for Mammoth's 70-plus miles of single-track dirt trails.
+Exploring Mammoth's 70-plus miles of single-track dirt trails is a fantastic thing to do in the summer months.
 From expansive vistas and pine tree corridors to freeride and downhill trails - Mammoth's Bike Park has something for everyone.
 Whether you're looking for a scenic, two-wheeled stroll, or want to break the land speed record while descending 3,000 feet from Mammoth's summit, the Mammoth Mountain Bike Park has a trail just for you.

 Temperate temperatures and terrific terrain make the Mammoth Lakes area the ideal biking destination.
 For road bikers, smooth asphalt roads with minimal traffic and awe-inspiring views make this a cycling paradise.